 Start coming up with app ideas by identifying the frustrations that you have with the current way of doing things.

 Look at these problems.
 Research and try find apps that solve your actual or similar problems.
 In case you find such apps, try them out and see whether it solves your current frustrations, or not.

 Can’t find it?
 That might be a great start then.
 It is possible that others have similar frustrations, which gives you a potential market.

-This is a common approach for creating new apps and businesses in general.
+This is a common approach to creating new apps and businesses in general.
 It works well because it encourages you to look at things in simple terms.
 It’s much easier to fix a basic problem than to come up with a complex and completely new idea.
 And if you understand the problem yourself, then you’re in a good position to fix it.

-Canvsly is a great example of this technique.
+Canvsly’s Android and iOS apps are a great example of this technique.
 The app was created by Amit Murumkar.
 He realized that there wasn’t enough space on his refrigerator for all of his child’s artwork.
 Some of it had to be removed over time to make space for new paintings and drawings.
 But he didn’t have a good way to save the old artwork.